Sbai7/TwoPhasesParticleTransport/README.md

 # TwoPhasesParticleTransport

-Code for numerical modelling of formation damage by two-phase particulate transport processes in heterogeneous porous media.
+This is a contributed code for numerical modelling of formation damage by two-phase particulate transport processes in heterogeneous porous media.

 It is written in in standard [GNU Octave](https://www.gnu.org/software/octave/) (Matlab clone) high level scripting language.